folio-org/eureka-setup/eureka-cli/README.md

 ### Primary commands

 - Enable Live Compilation in Terminal session #1
-  - Will compile a Windows binary into `./bin` folder
+  - Will compile a Windows binary into `bin` folder

 ```bash
 air
 ```

-- Deploy all modules and sidecars in another Terminal session #2
+- Deploy/undeploy all modules and sidecars in another Terminal session #2

 ```bash
 # 1. Prepare AWS CLI for AWS ECR usage (to be done at least once)